 Your business may be approaching the end of a Time to Pay arrangement with some repayments missing.
 A failure to take pro-active steps is likely to result in HMRC seeking to carry out enforcement action.

-As soon as you become aware your business is unable to meet repayments, it is of vital importance that you contact Wilson Field without delay.
+As soon as you become aware your business is unable to meet repayments, it is of vital importance that you contact us without delay.
 Utilising years of experience working with HMRC, we will capitalise upon relationships within the tax department.
-As a result, Wilson Field may be able to renegotiate the terms of the Time to Pay arrangement.
+As a result, we may be able to renegotiate the terms of the Time to Pay arrangement.
 This may result in an extension of the repayment terms, buying your business time to get its finances straight.
 This will help to maintain a strong liquidity position in order to continue trading.

-Wilson Field are experts in business recovery and restructuring and have worked with countless businesses to streamline their operations.
-If HMRC refuse to accept the renegotiated terms of the Time to Pay arrangement, alternative solutions are available to salvage your business.
+Here at Wilson Field our team are experts in business recovery and restructuring and have worked with countless businesses to streamline their operations.
+If HMRC refuse to accept the renegotiated terms of the Time to Pay arrangement, we can still give advice on alternative solutions which are available to salvage your business.

 Wilson Field offer a fast and efficient service with nationwide coverage from a network of regional offices.
 So we can arrange a free consultation at a time and location most convenient to you.